cognitedata/toolkit/README.md

 # Official Cognite Data Fusion Project configuration templates

-> Configure Cognite Data Fusion quickly, consistently, traceably, and repeatably
+> Configure Cognite Data Fusion quickly, consistently, traceably, and repeatably.

 > [!NOTE]
 > The templates and the `cdf-tk` tool are currently in **ALPHA**.
 The scope in alpha is on Asset